Makita Cordless Straight Finish Nailer

 We’ve been using the Makita 18V LXT Finish Nailer for a while now.
 We have primarily used 2” nails on primed 3 1/4” pine and poplar base and casing as well 1×6 rough sawn western red cedar.

-With the Makita 18v 2.0 amp hour battery Home Depot sent, it had enough power for these types of base and casing.
+With the 2.0 slim battery, it had enough power for these types of base and casing.
 I did have a few nails that didn’t set all the way but only when the battery level was at 1/2 charge or less while nailing at an angle.
 On straight nailing and full battery they were always countersunk with a nice tight hole.
 No cordless nailer yet has enough power to sink a full 2 1/2″ nail in solid hardwood.
 I don’t really know of a situation that would call for it since most trim is either soft or hardwood nailing through drywall into SPF framing lumber.
 If we are installing hardwood casing on hardwood door jambs we never use 2 1/2″ nails.
 The extra length is unnecessary and adds more chance of a blowout on the work.
 This Makita has enough power to sink 1 1/2″- 1 3/4″ nails which should be more than enough for hardwood casing on a solid hardwood jamb.

 I was really hoping this new Makita would be something that would easily beat the other guns on the market.
 I would choose this over the Milwaukee Fuel and Senco Fusion nailers.
 If it proves durable I may even prefer it over the DeWalt.
 Time will tell.
-My top choice is Paslode but there are drawbacks to them.
+My top choice is Paslode.
 They are not cordless only.
-You must purchase gas cartridges as well.
-The cost can really add up if you shoot a lot of nails. the Paslode guns also require regular disassembly for cleaning and lubrication.
+They run on fuel cells and a small battery.
+The cost can add up if you shoot a lot of nails but the nailers are the closest to pneumatic of any cordless nailers.
+I was hoping the Makita would be close as well.
+Truthfully it is not.

 - Trigger lock button for operator convenience